orkes-io/docs/docs/developer-guides/using-llms-in-your-orkes-conductor-workflows.md

 <p align="center"><img src="/content/img/quickstart-add-integrations.png" alt="Quickstart - Add Integrations" width="80%" height="auto"></img></p>

 4. Click +**Add** and provide the required parameters for the chosen provider.
-5. You can toggle-on the **Active** button to activate the integration instantly.
+5. Enable the **Active** option to activate the integration instantly.
 6. Click **Save**.

 :::note
 The integration parameters to be configured differ with these models.
-Refer to the [AI / LLM Integrations](/content/category/integrations/ai-llm) document for detailed steps to integrate each model.
+Refer to the [AI/LLM Integrations](/content/category/integrations/ai-llm) document for detailed steps to integrate each model.
 :::

 ### Different Use Cases of Various Integration Models